Would you like Allergy Relief,

 remove all non-washable items from the bed, including stuffed animals.

-Food allergy -- A
+Food is often a culprit -- A

 food allergy is an allergic reaction to a particular